Welcome to today's edition of the Rush 24-7 podcast.

 We have, I think, no, no, I'm forgetting.

-I'm gonna have to ask Catherine.
+I'm going to have to ask Catherine.

 Now I can't remember.

-I mean, it's getting to the point now the only people ahead of us are the fiction guys.
+I mean, it's getting to point now the only people ahead of us are the fiction guys.

-And uh so that's great.
+And so that's great.

-It's absolutely uh fabulous.
+It's absolutely fabulous.

-We combine everything we do here, the irreverent satirical sense of humor with the serious discussion of issues, with credibility from the host on both sides.
+And so we're just going to try to have a little fun today, as well as, as we always do, we combine everything we do here, the irreverent, satirical sense of humor with the serious discussion of issues, with credibility from the host on both sides.

 It is very rare you find in major media today somebody that does both.